Anyass3/dht-bootstrap/README.md

 ## To change ports:

-just re-run it with the ports
+just re-run it with the new ports

 ```bash
 dht-bootstrap --ports .... ....
 ```

-OR You can edit the `ports` in the generated `status.json` file and run `npm start`